spiceai/docs/spiceaidocs/docs/components/data-connectors/snowflake.md

 ## Cookbook

 - A cookbook recipe to configure Snowflake as a data connector in Spice.
-[Snowflake Data Connector Recipe](https://github.com/spiceai/cookbook/tree/trunk/snowflake#readme)
+[Snowflake Data Connector](https://github.com/spiceai/cookbook/tree/trunk/snowflake#readme)